Are you applying to med school and curious about Early Assurance medical programs? In this guide, we’ll go over what they are and how to apply them.

 The University of Buffalo Jacobs School of Medicine’s Early Assurance Program offers qualified, historically underrepresented medicine applicants a chance to secure a spot in their medical school.
 This program also offers accepted applicants professional interaction and career training opportunities.

-The school reserves 30 seats for their first-year medical school class each year.
+The school reserves 30 seats for its first-year medical school class each year.
 The eligibility requirements of this program:

 This program is an excellent way for underrepresented groups in medicine to get into the medical field.